 Before reaching the target, Ye Olde Pub had already taken some hits from flak — one round shattering the Plexiglas nose of the aircraft and another knocking out the #2 engine and damaging the #4 engine.
 With the engine damage, Charlie’s plane was unable to keep pace with the formation and fell back.

 Shortly after the bombing run, Charlie’s plane and crew were attacked by more than 10 fighters, primarily Messerschmitt Bf 109s and Focke-Wulf Fw 190s.
 The attack lasted for 10 minutes, an eternity under the circumstances over enemy territory.
-The sustained assault resulted in killed and wounded crew by flak and fighter rounds: Tail gunner, Sgt.
-Hugh “Ecky” Eckenrode was killed; right waist gunner, Sgt.
-Alex “Russian” Yelesanko was critically wounded; ball turret gunner, Sgt.
+The sustained assault resulted in killed and wounded crew by flak and fighter rounds: Tail gunner Sgt.
+Hugh “Ecky” Eckenrode was killed; right waist gunner Sgt.
+Alex “Russian” Yelesanko was critically wounded; ball turret gunner Sgt.
 Samuel “Blackie” Blackford’s feet were frozen due to shorted-out heating elements in his boots; Sgt.
 Richard “Dick” Pechout suffered a severe eye injury; and Brown had a right shoulder wound.

-As Charlie’s plane limped behind the formation with only about 40% power, his severely damaged aircraft was spotted from the ground by a German Ace pilot — Oberleutnant Ludwig Franz Stigler.
-Stigler, who had 27 victories, took off in pursuit of the Ye Olde Pub in his Me 109 G-6, and soon caught up with Charlie’s plane.
+The wave of Luftwaffe fighters had also damaged the B-17’s internal oxygen, electric, and hydraulic systems, and half its rudder and port elevator were destroyed.
+As Charlie’s plane limped along far behind the formation with only about 40% power, his severely damaged aircraft was spotted from the ground by a German Ace pilot — Oberleutnant Ludwig Franz Stigler.
+Stigler, who had 27 victories, took off in hot pursuit of Ye Olde Pub in his Me 109 G-6.

 Against all odds, Brown was able to fly the 250-mile distance across the North Sea in order to land his plane at the 448th Bomb Group’s RAF Seething base.
 In his postflight debrief, he noted that the German pilot had let him and his crew go but was advised not to publicize this to avoid any sentimental favor it might create toward the enemy pilots.
 As Brown recalled, “Someone decided you can’t be human and be flying in a German cockpit.”